 This is my Substack of some thoughts and opinions.
 Short essays that I hope is long on insight and knowledge.
 Philosophy, the Smart Grid, teaching and coaching, cognitive sciences, politics, mathematics, electric machines and drives....among other things.

 Curious about how many subscribers The Curious Polymath has or want to find similar newsletters?
 Reletter has got you covered.
-We collated all the information we could find from across the web in our database of over one million newsletters.
+We collated all the information we could find from across the web in our database of over three million newsletters.

 Check the email archives, get traffic estimates, engagement scores and more to discover the best advertising opportunities.